-Kyle Ayers is a comedian, writer, actor, and all of that sort, living in New York City, by way of his hometown near Kansas City, Missouri.
+Kyle Ayers is a comedian, writer, actor, and all of that sort, living in Los Angeles, by way of New Yorkhis hometown near Kansas City, Missouri.
 He brings his satirical look at growing up in the small town to the big city, with a unique viewpoint on his generation, our childhoods, and daily life.
 He was featured as a New Face in the illustrious 2015 Just for Laughs Festival in Montreal, where Time Out New York heralded him as a "breakout star," saying that "Rural Missouri may have imbued the First Comes Love creator with an aw-shucks demeanor... but he has a progressive conviction praised by the likes of Brian Posehn and Canadian SiriusXM’s The Todd Shapiro Show."
-He will be featured on the upcoming season of "Uproarious" on Fuse.
+He was also featured on the inaugural season of "Uproarious" on Fuse.

-He has also performed in the New York Comedy Festival, Limestone Comedy Festival, Eugene Mirman Comedy Festival, Brooklyn Comedy Festival, and the Laughing Devil Comedy Festival.
+He has headlined all over the country, and has also performed in the New York Comedy Festival, Limestone Comedy Festival, Eugene Mirman Comedy Festival, RIOT LA Festival, Brooklyn Comedy Festival, and the Laughing Devil Comedy Festival.
 Kyle has been featured in the New York Times, Time Out NY, Village Voice, and more.

-He has contributed to past roasts on Comedy Central.
+In the past he has contributed to shows on Comedy Central and TBS.
 He's written / writes for CBS and its Untitled Sports Show, the New York Times, the Huffington Post, BBC, Wired, Post Grad Problems, Buzzfeed, Yahoo's front page, and more.
-He also writes for the satirical sports website Korked Bats.
+He hosted and created the satirical sports show, Sports Balls.

 He was the tweeter behind the internet sensation #roofbreakup, where he stumbled upon a couple breaking up on his roof in Brooklyn, and the entire world joined in. #roofbreakup was viewed over 10 MILLION times worldwide, appeared on NPR, BBC, Yahoo, Buzzfeed (2+ million views), and was even reenacted by Jerry Springer.